Photo from Unsplash

 The Man of Sorrows

-But that which made the very essence of the anguish of Gethsemane was the fact that Jesus was bearing our sins.
-What that meant to Him we never can know.
-We know only what is most dimly shadowed for us in the deep words of Holy Scripture, which speak of His vicarious sacrifice.
-They are such words as these: “Behold the Lamb of God, which taketh away the sin of the world!” — “The Lord hath laid on him the iniquity of us all” — “He bare our sins in his own body on the tree” — “He hath redeemed us from the curse of the law, being made a curse for us.”
-We are sure, at least, that the death of Jesus was not like the death of any other man, even though the other could endure all the physical suffering that attended our Lord’s agony.
-In some way, though innocent and holy Himself, and without sin, He died for sin.
-The mystery we never can fathom, but the fact we must remember as we watch with our Lord in Gethsemane.
+But the deepest anguish of Gethsemane was that Jesus was bearing the burden of our sins.
+What this truly meant for Him, we can never fully understand.
+We know only what is dimly revealed in the Scriptures, which speak of His sacrificial death.
+"Behold the Lamb of God, who takes away the sin of the world!" — "The Lord has laid on Him the iniquity of us all" — "He bore our sins in His own body on the tree" — "He redeemed us from the curse of the law by becoming a curse for us."
+We know that Christ’s death was unlike any other death, even if others had endured the same physical pain.
+Somehow, though He was innocent and without sin, He died for our sins.
+The mystery is beyond our understanding, but the fact remains that we must remember this as we watch with our Lord in Gethsemane.